OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 Scalability with Jenkins sees one instance act as a controller, directing jobs to other instances known as ‘agents’.
 The controller knows the capacity of each agent and will send your builds and tests to the most suitable at the time.
 By using dynamic build agents, this process can happen automatically, allowing Jenkins to react to your needs.

-Thanks to virtual environments like Kubernetes and Amazon Web Services, you don’t need a finite number of agents or physical hardware.
-Jenkins in a dynamic setup is smart enough to spin up new agents if none are suitable, prune unused agents, and even replace corrupted installs.
+Thanks to virtual environments like Kubernetes and Amazon Web Services (AWS), you don’t need a finite number of agents or physical hardware.
+Jenkins in a dynamic setup is smart enough to:

+- Spin up new agents if none are suitable
+- Prune unused agents
+- Replace corrupted installs

 And all without manual intervention.

 In this post, we look at 2 popular ways to set up dynamic scaling from start to finish, with [Kubernetes](#method1) and [Amazon Web Services (AWS)](#method2).